safbc/safbc.github.io/README.md

+# South African Blockchain Consortium

+### Together, we can

+## Purpose

+The purpose of the SAFBC is to assimilate and demonstrate the transformative potential of blockchain technology for the South African financial industry.
+The consortium aims to educate and to bring the benefits of blockchain technology to the industry for the benefit of the entire country.

+## Members

+Membership is comprised of banks, financial markets infrastructure players and regulators as well as other institutions involved in the financial services industry.
+Blockchains require a fundamental shift in paradigm, requiring collaboration to deploy such technology across a wide range of ecosystem participants.
+For a list of institutions involved please click here.

+## Technology

+Blockchain technology is still in its early stages of development and the consortium is exploring different technologies including Ethereum, Chain, Hyperledger and Corda.
+At this stage the consortium is platform agnostic and is seeking to determine the best solution for the needs of the financial services industry.
+Of paramount importance are security, scalability and privacy.
+Click here to visit our code repositories.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/springblock/website/edit/master/README.md) to maintain and preview the content for your website in Markdown files.